Applications for Advanced Study are due to the Vacca Office of Student Services in Room 304 White Hall on assigned dates.

-Other criteria for admission to MCED must also be met.
-See the requirement sheets located in room 304 or check the Vacca Office of Student Services web page.
+Other criteria for admission to MCED must also be met - for example, you must have completed half of the total hours needed for each concentration (including currently enrolled courses).
+See the Checklist for Admission to Advanced Study (PDF), or visit the Vacca Office of Student Services web page.
 MCED is a selective program.
 Our admissions process takes a holistic approach using test results, grade point average, and an interview.

 The Middle Childhood Teachers We Need